Barry Adamson: Career

 In 1996, Adamson contributed to the AIDS-Benefit Album, Offbeat: A Red Hot Soundtrip, produced by the Red Hot Organization.
-His own album that year, Oedipus Schmoedipus, reached #51 in the UK Albums Chart.
+His own album that year, Oedipus Schmoedipus, reached No. 51 in the UK Albums Chart.
 It would later be included in the 1001 Albums You Must Hear Before You Die list, along with Moss Side Story.

 In 2002, Adamson left his long-term label, Mute Records, and started his own production home, Central Control International.
 In 2006, he released Stranger on the Sofa, first for his Central Control International imprint, to critical acclaim.
 Back to the Cat, his second album for the label, was released in March 2008.

-In 2007 it was announced that Magazine would re-form for concerts in 2008.
+In 2007, it was announced that Magazine would re-form for concerts in 2008.
 Adamson took part in the same band line-up that recorded Secondhand Daylight, with the exception of the late John McGeoch, who was replaced by Apollo 440 member Noko.
-However, Adamson has since withdrawn from the reunion and new recordings.
+However, Adamson latter withdrew from the reunion and new recordings.

 On 27 August 2010, Adamson released the track "Rag and Bone", as a digital download and as a 12-inch vinyl record.

 In 2011, Adamson premiered his directorial debut, Therapist, for which he also provided the music.
 He then released a studio album, I Will Set You Free, on 30 January 2012.

 Adamson collaborated with the Bad Seeds on their 2013 album, Push the Sky Away, playing bass guitar on two songs.
 He also toured with the band on drums and keyboards, to fill in for an ailing Thomas Wydler.

 His 2016 album Know Where To Run was accompanied by a book with photos that Adamson shot in the US while on tour with Nick Cave.
 2018 saw the release of Memento Mori, an album celebrating his 40th anniversary as a professional musician, which was followed by a concert at the Union Chapel in London.
 A recording of this concert was released on vinyl and CD.